 C13.4.2.5.
 Developing and implementing the appropriate capabilities and activities to maintain, exercise, and refine plans to restore capabilities and services that were impaired in a cybersecurity event or incident.

 C13.5.1.
-DSCA’s Data Management Program, under the purview of DSCA’s Chief Data Officer (CDO), was established in accordance with DoD Instruction (DoDI) 8320.02, “Sharing Data, Information, and Technology (IT) Services in the Department of Defense” to provide the standards, requirements, and governances to make Security Cooperation (SC) data visible, accessible, and usable throughout the data’s lifecycle.
+DSCA’s Data Management Program, under the purview of DSCA’s Chief Data Officer (CDO), was established in accordance with Department of Defense Instruction (DoDI) 8320.02, “Sharing Data, Information, and Technology (IT) Services in the Department of Defense” to provide the standards, requirements, and governances to make Security Cooperation (SC) data visible, accessible, and usable throughout the data’s lifecycle.
 Data is defined as a representation of facts, concepts, or instructions, such as text, number, graphics, documents, images, sound or video, in a form suitable for communication, interpretation or processing, which individually have no meaning by and in themselves.
 DSCA’s Data Management Program ensures that:

 C13.5.1.2.
 Data is properly protected in accordance with applicable law, policy, data rights, and security classifications.